ps1337/haxxor-tools/GOTCHAS.md

 # Dumb Things To Do

-- When using `ftp`, use `binary` to download files that aren't text-based or they will end up corrupted.
+- When using `ftp`, use `mget *` or  `binary` mode to download files that aren't text-based or they will end up corrupted.